Kong/docs.konghq.com/app/2.0.x/admin-api.md

 ##### List Plugins Associated to a Specific Consumer

-<div class="endpoint get indent">/consumers/{consumer id}/plugins</div>
+<div class="endpoint get indent">/consumers/{consumer username or id}/plugins</div>

 {:.indent}
 Attributes | Description
 ---:| ---
-`consumer id`<br>**required** | The unique identifier of the Consumer whose Plugins are to be retrieved.
+`consumer username or id`<br>**required** | The unique identifier or the `username` of the Consumer whose Plugins are to be retrieved.
 When using this endpoint, only Plugins associated to the specified Consumer will be listed.

 #### Response